Thus begins the story, and the website behind the building and daily operations of the NYC/PC Hitop Branch model railroad.

 Secondly, my father knew at an early age I was interested in trains, so would take me down to the old Winton Place depot on Spring Grove Ave and Clifton Ave (we lived in Clifton), to watch trains.
 Winton Place was the first suburban station north out of CUT.
 Some of the first trains I ever recall seeing were NYC freights coming north with Baldwin Sharks in the lead.
 Of course at that time I wasn’t aware the freights were headed north to Sharon yard in Sharonville, Ohio, at the foot of Mauds hill, the grade out of the Ohio River valley.

-Third, my grandparents lived about a mile north of Ivorydale yard, a switching yard maintained for primarily the huge Proctor and Gamble plant next to it, but also served other industries in the immediate area.
-Of course I remember the yard in Penn Central days, and would hike down, or ride a bike down to the yard office and hang out.
+Third, my grandparents lived between Ivorydale yard, a switching yard maintained for primarily the huge Proctor and Gamble plant next to it, but also served other industries in the immediate area, and Sharon yard.
+Of course I remember the yards in Penn Central days, and would hike down, or ride a bike down to the yard offices and hang out.
 So I grew up with primarily New York Central and Penn Central.

 Although not classic paint schemes and colors, NYC and PC were known to run just about anything and everything to move the massive amount of freight even out of the Cincinnati area.
 From small SW1’s to big Alcos could be seen.
 Penn Central at times was also known for being so power short, leasing units from BAR and Precision National would show up in the area.